LightJason/Java-AgentSpeak/readme.md

 ### Agent

 * agent (ASL) can be defined as a logic program with beliefs, rules and plans
-* plans can be bundeld in a _plan-bundle_ which is semantic equal to a class, plan-bundles can be included in an agent
+* plans can be bundeled in a _plan-bundle_ which is semantic equal to a class, plan-bundles can be included in an agent